Hersch Lauterpacht

 Sir Hersch Lauterpacht QC (16 August 1897 – 8 May 1960) was a British international lawyer, human rights activist, and judge at the International Court of Justice.

 Biography

-Hersh Lauterpacht was born on 16 August 1897 to a Jewish family in the small town of Żółkiew, in the Austro-Hungarian Empire, near Lemberg (now Lviv), the capital of East Galicia.
+Hersch Lauterpacht was born on 16 August 1897 to a Jewish family in the small town of Żółkiew, in the Austro-Hungarian Empire, near Lemberg (now Lviv), the capital of East Galicia.
 In 1911 his family moved to Lemberg.
+He has two siblings.
+His father was a timber merchant.

 In 1915 he enrolled in the law school of the University of Lemberg; it is not clear whether he graduated.
 Lauterpacht himself later wrote that he had not been able to take the final examinations "because the university has been closed to Jews in Eastern Galicia".
-He then moved to Vienna, and then London, where he became an international lawyer.
-He obtained a PhD degree from the London School of Economics in 1925, writing his dissertation on "Private law analogies in international law", which was published in 1927.
+He then moved to Vienna, where he was influenced by Hans Kelsen.
+He moved to London, where he undertook a PhD in international law.
+He obtained a PhD degree from the London School of Economics in 1925, writing his dissertation under the supervision of Arnold McNair on Private Law Analogies in International Law, which was published in 1927.

+His 1933 book The Function of Law in the International Community has been characterized as arguably his most influential.

+By 1937 he had written several books on international law.
+He assisted in the prosecution of the defendants at the Nuremberg trials—helping to draft the British prosecutor's (Hartley Shawcross) speech.
+He was a member of the British delegation in two International Court of Justice cases: the Corfu Channel case (1948) and the Anglo-Iranian Oil Co. case (1951).

+Lauterpacht was invited in 1942 by the American Jewish Committee to author a book on the International Law of Human Rights.

+His parents and siblings were murdered by the Nazis in August 1942 during the Nazi occupation of Lviv.